instadeepai/aichor-demo/README.md

 # If you intend to try this demo project on AIchor, please fork it

-# Gwt started with AIchor
+# Get started with AIchor

 This is an AIchor demo project